 Main Fascia.
 The main fascia shall be a solid body stain as approved by the Grand Traverse at Vail Association and the Town of Vail Design Review Board.

 Secondary Fascia and Metal Railings above the First Floor.
-The secondary fascia and metal railings above the first floor shall may be an accent trim color as approved by the Grand Traverse at Vail Association and the Town of Vail Design Review Board.
+The secondary fascia and metal railings above the first floor may be an accent trim color as approved by the Grand Traverse at Vail Association and the Town of Vail Design Review Board.

 Walls.
 Walls shall be of stucco and horizontal wood siding.
 Stucco colors shall be gray, tin or off-white.
 Wood siding colors shall be stained as approved by the Grand Traverse at Vail Association and the Town of Vail Design Review Board.
 Metal siding of any kind is expressly disallowed.